flores/lotomation/README.md

 # WAT

 Just sharing the wins and fails while I play with automation.
+There's a couple components in this project: a webserver meant to run in the cloud and various Linux devices (Raspberry Pi, Beagle Bone, old laptops and desktops, etc) running programs from `bin` depending on the results from the webservice.

 Much of this probably won't be useful to you unless (until?)
 I clean it up, but to give you an idea of all the stuff it's doing, here's the config file